ortfero/widechar/README.md

 ## Usage

-Drop `widechar` at your include path
+Drop `include/widechar` at your include path

 ## Supported platforms and compilers